-Foreclosure in Carson City, Nevada is a process that allows a lender to take possession of the property that was used to secure their loan, in the event that the borrower fails to repay it.
+Foreclosure in Clark County, Nevada is a process that authorizes a lender to take possession of the property that was used to secure their loan, in the event that the borrower fails to repay it.

 In every state, including Nevada, homeowners have the option to go through what is known as a foreclosure by judicial sale.
 Essentially, this means a court will oversee the sale of the house to ensure that the bank makes reasonable efforts to sell it for as high a price as possible (to help avoid a deficiency that the borrower may have to pay), and to ensure that any money which might be left over from the sale (after the balance on the mortgage is paid) goes to the borrower.

-How to Possibly Avoid Foreclosure in Carson City, Nevada
+How to Possibly Avoid Foreclosure in Clark County, Nevada

 To prevent foreclosure, communicating with your lender is key.
 Let's face it - if you're in a case where foreclosure looks like a possibility, your life is not going to be easy for some time.
 While it's challenging to step up and acknowledge unpleasant facts, doing so will make your life much easier in the long run.
 If your lender is aware of your situation, it's far more likely that you'll be able to work something out with them.

 Bear in mind that banks aren't in the business of real estate speculation - they're in the business of lending money, and making profits through interest on their loans.
 In short, the bank doesn't really want your house - they'd much rather have you continue making your mortgage payments.
 For banks, foreclosing on a home is a last resort.
 Essentially, nobody likes foreclosures, and everyone wants to prevent them.